-Kay Sargent, director of architecture firm HOK’s workplace practice, explains how companies can design work environments to connect and engage their people.
+Kay Sargent, director of WorkPlace at HOK, explains how companies can design work environments to connect and engage their people.

 For decades we’ve designed work spaces like people were potted plants, forcing them to sit in the same place every day and not move around.

 What we’re now finding is that people are more empowered and engaged when they have options and choices about how they work, where they work, and who they interact with at work.
 That changes everything when it comes to workplace design.

 When we talk about employee engagement in relation to design, it’s important to look at the factors that make people feel disengaged at work.
 Really, engagement is often less to do with the physical aesthetics of their environment and more about their experience.

 People who aren’t engaged will have very low ratings on these four questions, while those who are engaged will have more positive responses to those questions.